 Collection of Civil War Relics

-Anywhere that Civil War battles were fought is prime hunting ground for detectorists.
+Anywhere that battles were fought is a prime hunting ground for detectorists to find Civil War relics.
 One such area is Clarke County, Virginia.
 Lucas Hall, a 7-year-old who had asked for a metal detector for his birthday, began hunting that area.
 It turned out to be a productive endeavor.
 After just a few hunting trips in the area, Lucas excavated an 1840/1860 Cavalry sword from the Civil War.
 Further hunting unearthed other Civil War relics, though none were as valuable as the sword.

 The Boot of Cortez